n6ai/minze/docs/api/index.md

 :::

 ::: warning
-All attributes are always going to be from type `string` and can be accesed inside the component with the `camelCase` notation.
+All attribute properties will always be from type `string`, no matter the provided value type, and can be accessed inside the component with the `camelCase` notation.
 :::

 ::: danger
-For attribute property updates to be effective, when changing an attribute, you have to make these attributes **observable**.
-You can define all attributes which should be observed in the **[observedAttributes](#observedattributes)** getter.
+For attribute property updates to be effective (on attribute changes), you have to make these attributes **observable**.
+It can be done by providing them to the **[observedAttributes](#observedattributes)** getter.
 :::

 - **Property**